Fayette County man gets 3 years in prison for dealing heroin via 'Hustlas Don't Sleep' drug ring

 Andrew Welty, 29, of Everson was sentenced based on drug convictions from two separate cases covering illegal drug sales that happened between September 2017 and November 2019, U.S. Attorney Stephen R. Kaufman said.

-In both cases, Everson pleaded guilty to possessing and plotting to sell heroin and fentanyl.
+In both cases, Welty pleaded guilty to possessing and plotting to sell heroin and fentanyl.

 One of the cases stemmed from charges filed last year as part of an FBI investigation into a group of at least five people who identified themselves as "Hustlas Don't Sleep."